pinellolab/GRAFIMO/README.md

 python3 -m pip install --user --upgrade setuptools wheel
 ```

 GRAFIMO depends on a number of Python packages.
-If the dependencies are not satisfied, building GRAFIMO from source or via pip they should be automatically solved.
+If the dependencies are not satisfied, by building GRAFIMO from source or via pip they should be automatically solved.

 To install all the required packages:
 ```